 However, for every one of these grand tragedies there are ten thousand acts of personal kindness and social good that go largely unreported in the history books or on the evening news.
 Religion, like all social institutions of such historical depth and cultural impact, cannot be reduced to an unambiguous good or evil.

-Richard Dawkins, like Stephen Hawking, is also a very well-known and respected scientist, and he, like Hawking, is frequently quoted elsewhere on this site as an expert in his field.
-There is no question of Dawkins' expertise in the biological arena, and further, even a cursory examination of the various books he has written on this topic reveal that he is a very talented and lucid writer.
-However, in his book The God Delusion, it appears that he has overextended his expertise.
+Richard Dawkins, like Hawking, is frequently quoted elsewhere on this site as an expert in his field, namely evolutionary biology.
+However, in his book The God Delusion, he ventures into matters of philosophy and theology, and here he has overextended his expertise.
 For example, Dawkins argues that "Any entity capable of intelligently designing something as improbable as ... a universe would have to be even more improbable" [Dawkins2006, pg.
 120].
 Later he elaborates, "Any God capable of designing a universe ... must be a supremely complex and improbable entity" [Dawkins2006, pg.
 140].
 But Dawkins' argument relies on the highly questionable assumption that something complex is less probable than something simple.
 To the contrary, the very laws of nature and of evolution that Dawkins elsewhere champions show that complex entities can be produced as the effects of relatively simple laws and conditions.
 For additional discussion, see Dawkins.

 Along this line, one fundamental criticism of creationist-intelligent design literature is that its writers have not, as far as anyone can tell, submitted their work to reputable, peer-reviewed scientific journals for review.
 If creationists and intelligent design writers really think that they have some new insights or arguments that would pass the scrutiny of peer review in geology, biology, evolution, physics or cosmology, then they are invited to submit this material to a leading publication in the appropriate field.
 Otherwise, their work will not be taken seriously by professional scientists.

-But exactly the same criticism can be leveled at the "new atheist" authors: As far as anyone can tell, none of them have ever submitted their writings to professional, peer-reviewed journals.
-If they believe that they have some new insights or arguments in religious studies, religious history, theology or science and religion, they are invited to submit manuscripts to a leading publication in the appropriate field.
-Otherwise, their writings will not be taken seriously by professional scholars in these fields.
+But exactly the same criticism can be leveled at the "new atheist" authors: Few, if any of them have published their arguments in professional, peer-reviewed journals in the field of religious studies.
+If they believe that they have some valid new insights or arguments in religious studies, religious history, theology or science and religion, they are invited to submit manuscripts to an appropriate publication for peer review.
+Otherwise, their writings cannot be taken seriously by professional scholars in these fields.
 For additional discussion, see Peer review.